-Jive Forums allows you to specify an implementation that provides authentication and authorisation external to the application.
+Jive Forums allows you to specify an implementation that provides authentication and authorization external to the application.
 This document outlines how to integrate Crowd's authenticator with Jive Forums.

 Support for Jive Forums version 5.5.13 only